How to order noodle soup in Thailand

 ‘Kway teow’ is a Hokkien Chinese word which is noodles in Thai.
 A noodle shop usually serves only one or two kinds of meat.
 The first thing you got to ask is what kind of meat they offer: moo (pork), nuea (beef), gai (chicken), pbed (duck), bpla (fish), tha lay (seafood) or krueang nai (offal, usually of pigs).
 A dish also comes with meatballs, and sometimes luead (congealed blood, usually of pig or duck) Typical ingredients and garnishing vegetables are bean sprout, coriander, garlic, spring onion, and lettuce.

-Step 2 to Order Noodle Dish –> What Type of Dish Do You Want?
+Step 2 to Order Noodle Soup –> What Type of Dish Do You Want?

 Now, how do you like the dish cooked?
 This defines the seasoning ingredients that go in it.
 1) kway teow nam sai is a clear and rather plain noodle soup of chicken, beef, or pork stock.
 2) kway teow tom yam takes the clear stock but adds sweet chili paste, chili powder, lime juice, fish sauce, sugar, crushed peanuts to it.
 Usually the dish is available with pork, fish, or seafood.
 3) yen ta foe (yong tau foo in Chinese) is a pink noodle dish whose color comes from preserved red bean curd sauce or ketchup.
 Mildly sweet and sour, it’s available with fish and shrimp balls, tofu, squid, and morning glory.
 4) kway teow nam tok or kway teow ruea is a pig or cow blood noodle soup.